2 days in New York City: a weekend in NYC itinerary

 Planning a weekend in NYC, but unsure what to do and where to go to maximize your time?
-As there's so much to see and do in New York City, it can be difficult knowing where to go first.
-We’ve put together a great itinerary for two days in New York that will showcase some of the best that NYC has to offer.
+As there's so much to see and do in New York City, it can be difficult to know where to go first - choose from some of our best ideas to get the best out of your flying visit.

 This weekend in New York City itinerary includes: